 3. How would you handle resolving an argument with a coworker?

-Again, this question reveals how the apprentice candidate resolves problems with fellow teammates and coworkers.
-To truly run a successful electrical contracting company, you need your apprentices, office staff, and veteran electricians to work together in harmony.
-Petty arguments or employees who seek out conflict with others can decimate your company culture, making it harder to hire new candidates in a field already competing for top talent.
+Again, this question reveals how the apprentice candidate resolves problems with teammates and coworkers.
+To truly run a successful electrical contracting company, you need your apprentices, office staff, and veteran electricians to work harmoniously.
+Petty arguments or employees who seek out conflict with others can wreck your company culture, making it harder to hire new candidates in a field already competing for top talent.

 Technical Skills Electrical Apprenticeship Interview Questions

-1. Can you explain the difference between voltage, current, and resistance?
+1. Can you explain the differences between voltage, current, and resistance?

-2. Do you have any experience working around electrical systems?
+2. Do you have any experience working with electrical systems?

 3. What does NEC stand for, and why is it important?

 All electricians need a strong knowledge of the National Electrical Code (NEC).
-Recognized across all 50 states, the NEC serves as “the benchmark for safe electrical design, installation, and inspection to protect people and property from electrical hazards.”
+The NEC is recognized across all 50 states as “the benchmark for safe electrical design, installation, and inspection to protect people and property from electrical hazards.”

-You shouldn’t expect an electrician apprentice to recite the NEC, but demonstrating even basic knowledge of the code shows the candidate understands how safety plays a critical role in working around electricity.
+You shouldn’t expect an electrician apprentice to recite the NEC.
+However, demonstrating even basic knowledge of the code shows the candidate understands that safety is critical in working around electricity.

 Technology and Tools Electrical Apprenticeship Interview Questions

-While interviewing apprentice electricians, make sure to inquire about previous, on-the-job experience with customer relationship management (CRM) technology and other tools.
+While interviewing apprentice electricians, inquire about previous, on-the-job experience with customer relationship management (CRM) technology and other electrical tools.
 Today’s electricians utilize field service technology to increase efficiencies, streamline communication, and grow profits.

 Use the opportunity to learn about the candidate’s experience, ask about specific tools and software, and understand their views on how technology enhances the workplace.